 That's how I get when I'm reading a good book.
 The rest of the world ceases to exist, which is a huge source of frustration for Otterpop.
 Understandably.
 And why I wanted to finish the book so quickly.
 Well, one of the reasons.

+Now it's finished and I'm really needing to talk to someone about it.
 I guess that's the drawback of being a quick reader when a new book comes out.

+I'm not sure how I feel about the book.
 I did really like it, but I was left feeling the end was rushed.
 I do think the way Collins leaves the story of Katniss and Panem is fitting.
 I only wish she would have taken more time to develop that part of the story.

 Regardless, it's a great series that I recommend.